 As many as 40% of women with PCOS have depression.
 If you’re feeling more tired than usual despite getting adequate sleep, having difficulty with simple activities, having trouble concentrating or losing interest in activities that used to be enjoyable, you could be experiencing holiday-induced depression.
 If you’ve struggled with depression in the past or if your symptoms extend into January, seek care from your healthcare professional right away.

-Finally, the advice included here about avoiding too much alcohol, getting enough sleep and planning balanced meals to incorporate some favorite holiday treats can be very helpful to keep your mood stable and your energy up during this busy time.
+Finally, the advice included here about avoiding too much alcohol, getting enough sleep, and planning balanced meals to incorporate some favorite holiday treats can help keep your mood stable and your energy up during this busy time.

 The holidays are supposed to be joyful, so take control of your time and do the things that bring you joy.
 Savor the holiday spirit and set aside time for yourself.
-Take time to listen to your favorite music, watch your favorite shows and do whatever makes you happy.
-Making time for yourself and maintaining your regular health habits can help you focus on the spirit of the holiday and truly enjoy this time.
+Take time to listen to your favorite music, watch your favorite shows, and do whatever makes you happy.
+Making time for yourself and maintaining your regular health habits can help you focus on the holiday spirit and connecting with friends and family.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.